 - Drug product marketing

 Clinical Trial Phases

 Clinical trial Phase 1 of the drug development process is the first time that the investigational drug product is being tested in humans.
 This phase includes 20-80 healthy volunteers (or severely ill patients).

-Study duration is 6-12 months, and the purpose of the study is to assess the safety, toxicity, side effects, ADME, pharmacokinetics (drug absorption, distribution, metabolism and extraction) of the investigational new drug, using the chosen route of administration, and to determine potential “drug to drug” interactions.
+The study duration is 6-12 months, and the purpose of the study is to assess the safety, toxicity, side effects, ADME, and pharmacokinetics (drug absorption, distribution, metabolism, and extraction) of the investigational new drug, using the chosen route of administration, and to determine potential “drug to drug” interactions.

 Phase 1 may include single and multi-dose studies and will enable assessment of the investigational drug product safety profile through a maximal dosage range.
-Phase 1 of the study will be an “open label” study that does not include any single/double blinding methodology, and is usually manged at a single study center.
+Phase 1 of the study will be an “open-label” study that does not include any single/double-blind methodology and is usually managed at a single study center.

 Phase 2 of the drug development process will follow a successful phase 1 completion.
 The investigational new drug will be tested in humans and will include 50-300 patients who are ill with the target disease.
-Study duration is 1-2 years.
-The study will assess the short term side effects, risks (safety) and efficacy (dose response) of the new investigational drug product.
+The study duration is 1-2 years.
+The study will assess the short-term side effects, risks (safety), and efficacy (dose-response) of the new investigational drug product.

-In addition, phase 2 studies will test the chosen drug dosage, based on dose range that was investigated and determined in phase 1.
-At the end of phase 2, the sponsor will know whether the investigational new drug product works on patients and, if so, an end of phase 2 meeting with FDA can be scheduled.
+In addition, phase 2 studies will test the chosen drug dosage, based on the dose range that was investigated and determined in phase 1.
+At the end of phase 2, the sponsor will know whether the investigational new drug product works on patients and, if so, an end-of-phase 2 meeting with FDA can be scheduled.